Adam Ben Ezra: Career

 Adam began his musical career performing in jazz clubs and cafes and playing with several local musicians and ensembles.
 He got his early break in 2008 when his upright bass version of the theme tune for the TV show Seinfeld as well as his rendition of Michael Jackson's "Billie Jean" gained viral success.
 This caught the attention of American label CandyRat Records who released the singles "Openland" and "Flamenco" in 2012.

-That same year Adam's playing was featured on the Amnesty International 'Chimes Of Freedom: The Songs Of Bob Dylan' album playing on songwriter Oren Lavie's version of the track "4Th Time Around".
+That same year Adam's playing was featured on the Amnesty International 'Chimes of Freedom: The Songs of Bob Dylan' album playing on songwriter Oren Lavie's version of the track "4th Time Around".

-2013 was a key year for Adam with solo shows in Europe and the United States including appearances at the International Society Of Bassists convention in Rochester, NY, :fr:Gaume Jazz Festival in Belgium, and Musica In Borgo in Termoli, Italy, where he also featured as a guest artist during Sarah Jane Morris' set.
+2013 was a key year for Adam with solo shows in Europe and the United States including appearances at the International Society of Bassists convention in Rochester, New York, :fr:Gaume Jazz Festival in Belgium, and Musica in Borgo in Termoli, Italy, where he also featured as a guest artist during Sarah Jane Morris' set.
 In addition he supported the likes of Richard Bona, Mike Stern and Victor Wooten.
 He also appeared on a cover of the Pearl Jam track 'Jeremy' by the metal band Orphaned Land.
 A few months later Adam began his ongoing collaboration with internationally renowned singer Achinoam Nini ("Noa"), appearing on her 2014 album Love Medicine as well as joining her on tours in North America and Europe that included a show with George Dalaras and Dulce Pontes at the Acropolis in Athens.

-In 2014 Adam joined renowned classical musicians Igudesman & Joo (Aleksey Igudesman and Hyung-ki Joo) for their League Of X-traordinary Musicians Showpiece, performing a New Year's Eve show at the Vienna Konzerthaus alongside a talented multinational ensemble.
+In 2014 Adam joined renowned classical musicians Igudesman & Joo (Aleksey Igudesman and Hyung-ki Joo) for their League of X-traordinary Musicians Showpiece, performing a New Year's Eve show at the Vienna Konzerthaus alongside a talented multinational ensemble.
 That same year he also formed the new Adam Ben Ezra Trio which toured Europe including performances at Catania Jazz Festival in Italy.
-In 2015 Adam crowd-funded his debut album Can’t Stop Running through a PledgeMusic campaign.
+In 2015 Adam crowd-funded his debut album Can't Stop Running through a PledgeMusic campaign.
 The cover art for the album, photographed by Ezra Gozo Mansur, was also selected as one of the best photos of 2015 by Communication Arts magazine.

 In the summer of 2015 Adam appeared at the Pilsen Festival and Pacovský Poledník Festival as well as a sold-out show at the Jazz Dock Club in Prague as part of his tour in the Czech Republic.
 Later that year he again joined forces with Igudesman & Joo at the 'Lucerne Festival' in Switzerland, and also performed solo concerts at The Romanian National Opera, in Timișoara, Romania and at the Double Bass Passion Festival in Belgrade, Serbia.

 Besides touring extensively, Adam published the albums "Pin Drop", recorded at Little Big Beat Studios in Liechtenstein and released on Ropeadope Records in 2017, and "Hide and Seek" in 2020.